lozukka/learning-javascript/README.md

 After AI:
 - I added !isNaN(input) to validation.
 I know I don't needed it because the form input type is number, but I may need it in future.

+# Project 7: Character counter

+I learned:
+- how to read user input in real time
+- how to count characters
+- how to change color with javascript